teco-kit/explorer-backend/README.md

 ![Tests](https://github.com/teco-kit/explorer-backend/workflows/Tests/badge.svg?branch=master)

-A REST API for AURA backend.
+A REST API for the <a href="https://github.com/teco-kit/explorer-backend">explorer backend</a>.

 You can find an UML for the database scheme
 <a href="https://drive.google.com/open?id=15c_GufI5fqn6T1DA8TLKNCUdbo4u7VCh">here</a>.